berila7/inception/DEV_DOC.md

 4. Confirm that the WordPress users and website data are still present.

-The data is preserved because it is stored in host bind-mounted directories.
+The data is preserved because it is stored in the host.

 ## 14. Security Considerations